 But I never foresaw this type of feedback.
-Here I was, enthusiastically making what I KNEW was a positive change in my life, and yet I was surrounded by people taking the debt’s side.
+Here I was, enthusiastically making what I knew was a positive change in my life, yet all around me, people were taking the debt’s side.
 What gives?

-Internalizing these common debt myths leads to chronic financial self-harm.
-Which makes cracking them a crucial part of the process.
-If you’re ready to break through the noise, get out of debt, and take back your money for YOUR life, check out these 6 common debt myths you’ll hear, along with the other side of the story.
+Internalizing these common debt myths leads to chronic financial self-harm, which makes cracking them a crucial part of the process.
+So if you’re ready to break through the noise, get out of debt, and take back your money for YOUR life, check out these six common debt myths you’ll hear, along with the other side of the story.

 1. It’s Just the Way of Things

 You’ve Probably Heard: Debt is a necessary bummer of modern life, like taxes or going to the dentist.
-There’s no way to avoid it, so you might as well go along with it.
+Unfortunately, there’s no way to avoid it, so you might as well go along with it.

-But… This is one of the most common, slippery, and insidious debt myths of all.
+But… This myth is one of the most common, slippery, and insidious.
 It tells you to give up the fight before you’ve even begun.
-It normalizes owing your money to someone else, forever.
+It normalizes owing your money to someone else forever.
 As if banks and other lenders are more entitled to your hard-won earnings than you are.
-But it’s not their money, it’s yours.
+But it’s not their money; it’s yours.

-Here’s the truth of it: most households do end up carrying some amount of debt with them through adult life, but it doesn’t have to be that way.
+Here’s the truth: most households do end up carrying some debt with them through adult life, but it doesn’t have to be that way.
 It’s just the self-fulfilling result of believing this myth.

 2. The Good Debt/Bad Debt Binary

-You’ve Probably Heard: Sure, you don’t want to run up too much of a credit card bill, or take out a payday loan.
+You’ve Probably Heard: Sure, you don’t want to run up too much of a credit card bill or take out a payday loan.
 Those are bad debts.
-But mortgages and car notes are good debt, because they help you build up eQuiTY.
+But mortgages and car notes are good debt because they help you build equity.

 But… Good debt doesn’t exist.
 It’s a marketing term designed to make you feel okay with giving someone else monthly interest payments ad infinitum(see #1).
 Some debts are worse than others, certainly.
 But there is no line anywhere that bifurcates “good” debt from “bad.”

-The word ‘mortgage’ comes from old french, literally meaning “death pledge.”
-Tell me, how many good things do you know with a name like “death pledge?”
+The word ‘mortgage’ comes from old french, meaning “death pledge.”
+So tell me, how many good things do you know with a name like “death pledge?”

 All debts require you to pay extra money (interest) on top of the original cost of something.
-All debts are recurring costs with no recurring value to you.
-And they all stand steadfastly in the way of you building wealth, achieving financial freedom, and living life on your own terms.
+They are recurring costs with no recurring value to you.
+And they all stand steadfastly in the way of you building wealth, achieving financial freedom, and living life on your terms.

 3. Use Debt to Boost Your Credit

 You’ve Probably Heard: You have to carry some debt to build up your credit score.
-Everyone knows that a high credit score is the mark of a healthy financial life.
-Even if you could buy something in cash, it’s sometimes better to take out a loan and pay that off to boost your credit!
+Everyone knows that a high credit score marks a healthy financial life.
+So even if you could buy something in cash, it’s sometimes better to take out a loan and pay that off to boost your credit!

 But… Have you ever paused to think about what a credit score really is?
 Essentially, it is a number that measures how good a job you’ve done at staying in debt: How many loans and credit lines you have, how long you’ve had them, and how well you’ve paid the bills on them.

 Why do you want a high credit score?
-Well, it helps you to be approved for NEW debt, of course!
+Well, it helps you to acquire NEW debt, of course!

 One more question: who defines, tracks, and distributes your credit score?
-That would be… drumroll… the credit industry.
-Now why on Earth would the credit industry create an arbitrary formula that rewards you for having debt, and encourages you to take on more debt, to improve your chances of acquiring still more debt in the future?
-Hmm, I suppose it’s anyone’s guess.
+That would be the credit industry.
+Now, why on Earth would the credit industry create an arbitrary formula that rewards you for having debt and encourages you to take on more debt to improve your chances of acquiring still more debt in the future?
+I suppose it’s anyone’s guess.

-Ask the butcher how to solve any problem and he’ll say you need meat.
-Ask the people who sell loans about your financial decisions, and they’ll say you need loans.
+Ask the butcher how to solve any problem, and he’ll say you need meat.
+Likewise, ask the people who sell loans about your financial decisions, and they’ll tell you you need loans.

-When it comes to credit scores, put your own financial health first.
+When it comes to credit scores, put your financial health first.
 Taking steps that are good for your life and money will usually lead to a strong score anyway.
-Just don’t get caught up playing their game and wasting your money to earn the big banks’ stamp of approval.
+Don’t get caught up playing the game and wasting your money to earn the big banks’ stamp of approval.
 You don’t need it.

 4. “But It’s an Investment!” a.k.a.
 The Leverage Loophole

-You’ve Probably Heard: It’s not consumer debt, it’s 🌟🌟leverage🌟🌟 (Pause for amazement.)
-Clever boys and girls take on debt strategically so that they can invest someone else’s money and keep the heaps of winnings for themselves.
+You’ve Probably Heard: It’s not consumer debt; it’s 🌟🌟leverage🌟🌟 (Pause for amazement.)
+Clever boys and girls take on debt strategically to invest someone else’s money and keep the heaps of winnings for themselves.
 It’s the smart way to get rich.

-Many people learn about leverage, and jump to use it to excuse any type of debt.
-This is what I call the Leverage Loophole.
+Many people learn about leverage and soon use it to excuse any debt.
+This excuse is what I call the Leverage Loophole.
 “My couch is an investment.
 I leveraged it because it’s going to last me for years!”
 Nope.
-Couches are not investments, sorry my friend.
+Couches are not investments; sorry, my friend.
 If it’s not earning you money, it’s just plain old consumer debt.

 The other problem with the Leverage Loophole is the risk.
 If your short-term investment doesn’t pan out, you’re still on the hook for the loan.
 And short-term investments frequently don’t pan out.
 If there was a quick and reliable 7% return out there waiting to be claimed, why wouldn’t the bank go get it themselves instead of lending the money to you for a measly 5%?

-Leverage is a common tool for growing and scaling large businesses, but that doesn’t necessarily mean it’s a good idea for you and me.
-Businesses have massive finance wings dedicated to managing the risks of investing and finding the right opportunities.
+Leverage is a tool for growing and scaling businesses, but that doesn’t necessarily mean it’s a good idea for you and me.
+Corporations have massive finance wings dedicated to managing the risks of investing and finding the right opportunities.

 Quick-money schemes like the Leverage Loophole are of no consequence to regular investors like you or me.
-The risks are always high, and never necessary for good old fashioned, reliable wealth-building.
-Invest your own money, and stop trying to jump the process.
+The risks are always high and never necessary for good old-fashioned, reliable wealth-building.
+So invest your own money, and stop trying to jump the process.

 5. This Loan is “Safe.”
 It’s a Good Deal!

-But… Ohhh, yes there is.
+But… Oh yes, there is.
 Or rather, there are.
 There are several reasons not to do it.

-Retailers freaking love offering monthly payment plans for every little thing.
-A finance tool that originally helped people to buy homes and then cars, moved down to furniture and large appliances, and has continued sneaking its way into smaller and smaller purchases.
+Retailers love offering monthly payment plans for every little thing.
+A finance tool that initially helped people to buy homes and then cars moved down to furniture and large appliances and has continued sneaking its way into smaller and smaller purchases.
 Now you can buy just about any consumer good on a payment plan.
-Many of them have enticing offers like “no money down, 0% APR!!!!”
+Many have enticing offers like “no money down, 0% APR!!!!”
 Implying that these are ‘free’ loans.
 How generous of them.

 But think about the other side of the table – in this case, the retailers and loan servicers offering you the deal.
-If the loan really is completely free, then what do they get out of this?
+If the loan is completely free, what do they get from this?
 Well, a few things:

-- Normalizing you taking on unnecessary debt (see #1)
+- Normalizing your taking on unnecessary debt (see #1)